krblackwell/krblackwell.github.io/docs/python/01-foundations/07-lists-and-strings.md

 ## Conclusion

 Now you can handle strings and lists like a pro.
-There is more to cover for lists,
+Strings can be treated like lists of characters in Python, or lists of tokens.
+There is more to cover for lists, and this lesson covered the methods that are available with lists.